Sourdough Stuffing with Fennel

 This post may contain affiliate links for products and ingredients I use and recommend.
 For more information, see my affiliate disclosures.

-There’s so much to love about this Sourdough Stuffing with Fennel.
-It’s the perfect Thanksgiving side, made with aromatic fennel, a medley of fresh herbs, and crusty sourdough bread with crispy, crunchy edges and a tender interior.
+This Sourdough Stuffing with Fennel is one of my favorite Thanksgiving side dishes.
+It’s made with aromatic fennel, a medley of fresh herbs, and crusty sourdough bread with crispy, crunchy edges and a tender interior.

-The fennel stuffing recipe guides you step-by-step through every aspect of the process.
-I hope you’ll give it a try at your Thanksgiving table!
+The sourdough stuffing recipe guides you step-by-step through every aspect of the process.
+I hope you’ll give it a try at your dinner table along with these other sourdough Thanksgiving recipes!

 👉 For other ways to use sourdough bread, check out my guide on how to make the best Sourdough Grilled Cheese, or this summer Sourdough Panzanella with Peaches & Burrata with crispy sourdough croutons.